๐Ÿงฎ

 Step-by-Step Calculation Workflow

 Step 1: Record the total amount of compound in the vial (usually printed on the label, in mg).
 Step 2: Record the volume of bacteriostatic water you added during reconstitution (in mL).
 Step 3: Calculate concentration: total mg / total mL.
-Step 4: Convert your desired dose to the same unit as the concentration (mg or mcg).
-Step 5: Calculate volume: desired dose / concentration.
-Step 6: Convert mL to syringe units if using an insulin syringe (multiply mL by 100).
-Step 7: Log the dose, volume, concentration, and timestamp in your protocol tracker.
-Following this sequence every time prevents the most common errors.
+Step 4: Record that concentration with the vial so you always know what is in each mL.
+Step 5: When administering the dose your prescriber or product label has set, make sure the dose and the concentration are in the same unit before checking it against the syringe.
+Step 6: Log the administered dose, the concentration, and the timestamp in your protocol tracker.
+Recording these consistently keeps your log accurate and makes the record useful for your provider.

 Common Mistakes and How to Avoid Them

 The most frequent error is forgetting to convert mcg to mg before dividing, which produces a dose 1,000x larger or smaller than intended.
 The second most common is using the wrong reconstitution volume โ€” if you added 2.5 mL but calculated based on 2 mL, every dose is 20% off.
 Third, syringe unit confusion: not all syringes are U-100.
 Verify the syringe markings before drawing.
 Fourth, assuming all vials contain the same amount โ€” different vendors sell different quantities even for the same compound.
 Always check the label.
-Dosed includes a built-in reconstitution calculator that handles the math for you, reducing the risk of conversion errors and keeping your dose logs consistent.
+Dosed includes a reconstitution helper that records your concentration from the vial amount and water you enter, keeping your logs consistent.

 Track Your Protocols with Dosed